Barry Faulkner

 Barry Faulkner (full name: Francis Barrett Faulkner; July 12, 1881 – October 27, 1966) was an American artist primarily known for his murals.
 During World War I, he and sculptor Sherry Edmundson Fry organized artists for training as camouflage specialists (called camoufleurs), an effort that contributed to the founding of the American Camouflage Corps in 1917.

+Two of Faulkner's murals are exhibited on either side of America's original founding documents in the National Archives' Rotunda of the Charters of Freedom in Washington, D.C.

 Background

 Faulkner was born in Keene, New Hampshire.
 He was a cousin of the painter and naturalist Abbott H. Thayer (sometimes called the “father of camouflage”), who lived in nearby Dublin (White 1951).
 He was a student of Thayer, George de Forest Brush and Augustus Saint-Gaudens.
 Discouraged by his family from pursuing a career in art, he agreed to attend one year at Harvard University, where his roommate was Saint-Gaudens’ son, Homer Saint-Gaudens.
 He then returned to the study of art and, in 1907, won the Rome Prize for travel in Europe and study at the American Academy in Rome.

 Faulkner returned to the U.S. in 1910, and thereafter worked as a muralist from his studio in New York City (Faulkner 1973).
 In 1926, he was elected into the National Academy of Design as an Associate member, and became a full Academician in 1931.
 He continued to serve as a trustee and active member of the American Academy and in 1960 received a Rome Medal for outstanding service.